-Barney is at a good younger age of 3!
+Barney is about 3 years old!
 He is mostly black and white chest.
 Barney has come from a hoarding situation.
 He and 18 other whippets were all living together isolated from the normal outside world.
 These dogs unfortunately have never been properly socialized so it will take extra time, patience and understanding to be able to work with Barney on overcoming these areas.
-Barney is newly settling into his foster home and while he is still unsure of everything, he is starting to learn how to live in a normal home setting.
+Barney has settled nicely in his foster homer is newly settling into his foster home and while he is still unsure of everything, he is starting to learn how to live in a normal home setting.
 Barney could probably adapt to his new life either alone or with another submissive dog…one that wouldn’t be a threat to him, but help build his confidence that he will need to thrive in his new home.
 Due to the circumstances, Barney needs a safe and structured home and it is felt that he would not be suitable with children under 10.
-Barney is very quiet, crate trained and appears to be potty trained.
-He will soon learn that walks are also a good thing for him.
-He currently is living with some other male and female whippets, a chihuahua and even a cat….he doesn’t seem to mind any of them. and his potty training and crate training.
-Even though Barney is slightly older, basic obedience training might be good for him to help him flourish in his new home.
-But he does need time to understand his new lifestyle.
-Fenced yard is mandatory.
+Barney is very quiet, crate trained and potty trained.
+He is being slowly introduced to walking on a leash, but he still is unsure of new surroundings.
+We are hoping that soon he will learn that walks are also a good thing for him.
+He currently is living with some other male and female whippets, a chihuahua and even a cat….he doesn’t seem to mind any of them.
+His ideal forever home would need to understand that he needs tine and patience so that he could flourish …. and he certainly enjoys treats!
+A fenced yard is mandatory.
 If you think that you would be able to provide a proper home and meet the qualifications, please fill out an application.
 Please note, at this time, we are only considering homes that are no more than three hours from the Chicagoland area.

 An adoption application is REQUIRED to be submitted before you contact a WRAP foster volunteer about this rescue or others currently available for adoption.
 Please submit an application.
 WRAP volunteers may respond to applicants and will make final decisions on adoptions.
 We will keep your application on file for six months.